OfLiberty/pacannabis.guide/docs/tools/find-dispensaries.md

 ---

 # Find a Dispensary
-ADl PA dispensaries are listed below.
+All PA dispensaries are listed below.
 <!-- Search for a medical marijuana dispensary in Pennsylvania using the filters below. -->

 <Dispensaries />